kadekaryasatya/kadekaryasatya/README.md

 **Dek Arya**. here..

 I'm a passionate front-end web developer with 3 years of experience using JavaScript, HTML5, and CSS to build all aspects of the user experience and user interface landing pages.
-Specializes in using ReactJS and Tailwind to create a responsive and powerfull website.
+Specializes in using ReactJS and Tailwind to create a responsive and powerful website.
 I love design and I'm a UI/UX Design Enthusiast

 Don't forget put your star .... :)